 When you are bringing your kids to daycare for the first time, many parents have all kinds of questions.
 Is it normal for my child to cry?
 What do they do during the day?
 What do the teachers do while the kids are napping?

 It is normal for children to cry or be upset at school from time to time.
-It is the job of the teacher to console the child and help make them comfortable.
+It is the job of the teacher to console the child and help them feel comfortable.
 I will note it is not always easy to give each child undivided attention when you have a class of 10 three-year-old children with only one teacher.

 Check out our blog about how to teach children about managing their emotions or how to deal with toddler tantrums.

-About what we do during the day
+what teachers do during the day

 Beginning of the day

 We have to prepare our rooms each morning prior to the children’s arrival.
 Toys are put out and activities are placed on tables.
 Teachers are constantly moving in their rooms, cleaning up after kids, reminding them to make good choices, and getting the next activity planned.
 We, teachers, spend our downtime during nap time to prepare for the next day’s activities/lessons.
-This is our only downtime for the day and oftentimes it may last only an hour if a child wakes up and needs attention.
-Our baby room teachers never get downtime unless ALL eight babies are sleeping at once which rarely happens.
-They are busy feeding, changing, and interacting with kids throughout the day, all while cleaning and sanitizing.

 Snack/ lunchtime

-Snacktime and lunchtimeare very busy times for us during the day.
+Snacktime and lunchtime are very busy times for us during the day.
 We have to sanitize all tables before meals and make sure all kids’ hands are washed.
-We then have to lay out all lunches for kids and warm up food or cook Easy Mac.
+We then have to lay out all lunches for kids and warm up food.
 We ask parents to bring easy warm-ups that are not too time-consuming.
-During this time we are passing out drinks, paying attention to allergy lists, and encouraging kids to eat their food.
-We are wiping up drink spills, opening food items, and trying to keep kids in their seats.

 Naptime

 Cleaning up from lunch and then transitioning into nap time right after is also very busy.
-All while we are assisting children to throw away items, wash hands, use the bathroom and clean up tables, we are setting out sleeping cots and helping children prepare their nap beds, and getting the classroom in order before kids go down for a nap.
+While we are assisting children in throwing away items, washing hands, using the bathroom, and cleaning up tables, we are setting out sleeping cots, helping children prepare their nap beds, and getting the classroom in order before kids go down for a nap.
 But it doesn’t stop there.
 We are also assisting with nap time such as patting kids’ backs to help them fall asleep or just sitting by them to get them settled.
-This time of day is especially busy for children 2 and younger.
-They are moving around the room and do not have enough independent skills to assist with preparations for this time of day.
-We usually have management and extra staff assist in the younger classrooms during this time of day.
-Older children are able to do some of these tasks on their own to make the nap time transition a bit smoother.

 Playtime